klp/Interactive-Data-Vis-Sp2021/tutorial2_quantities_and_amounts/NOTES.md

 ## Questions

 1. Do data visualizers typically work with aggregated data, or are there JS libraries that can aggregate rawer data without too much of a performance hit?
-2. I need to review the labeling a bit to understand it better.
+1. I need to review the labeling a bit to understand it better.
 I made adjustments from the demo, so I have some sense of how it works, but not enough to explain it.
-3. I'm interested in conditionally coloring the count labels based where they show up.
+1. I'm interested in conditionally coloring the count labels based where they show up.
 In the right most bar (Chile), I have a bit of trouble reading the count value.
+1. I still haven't quite absorbed the box-model